Best Camera for Sports Photography: 12 Top Picks in 2024

 Lightweight & ergonomics

-Walking around for hours and holding the camera for a long period of time is a requirement of any sports photographer, so it is useful to choose a camera that does not weigh 3 kg.
+Walking around for hours and holding the camera for a long period is a requirement of any sports photographer, so it is useful to choose a camera that does not weigh 3 kg.
 Today’s system cameras are getting lighter and lighter, which is of course to our advantage.

 Ergonomics are also important, the lighting can change at any time and you have to be able to act quickly.
 A small camera where the buttons are not optimal is not convenient.
-You have to keep your eye in the viewfinder while adjusting the settings.
+You have to keep your eye on the viewfinder while adjusting the settings.

 As a result, a larger camera, such as the Canon R6 II, can be useful.
 All buttons are perfectly placed for these situations.